 I’m not kidding.
 I hit that more than a couple times:

 This dish always hits the spot.
 So much so, I now make it for more than 20 people every year on our family vacation in Northern Michigan.
-I chop everything the night before and keep the chunked potatoes in a large bowl of water in the fridge overnight.
-Also, always feel free to augment as fresh ingredients dictate.
+Additionally, I chop everything the night before and keep the chunked potatoes in a large bowl of water in the fridge overnight.
+Furthermore, always feel free to augment as fresh ingredients dictate.

 If you have any questions or comments, feel free to leave them below or shoot me an email.

-Also, you can follow us on our GrillinFools Facebook page and Instagram.
+Furthermore, you can follow us on our GrillinFools Facebook page and Instagram.

 Sausage and Egg Breakfast Skillet